anoved/runslope/README.md

 Expected CSV fields are: `RACE` (arbitrary sequentially-sortable identifiers), `NAME` (assumed unique; may appear multiple times, no more than once per `RACE`), and `TIME` (H:MM:SS format).

-Options are set by editing `config` values directly in the code.
+Options are set by directly editing the `config` hash or by giving the path to an equivalent YAML file as the first command line argument.

-	./runslope.py <results.csv >slopegraph.svg
+	./runslope.py [config.yaml] <results.csv >slopegraph.svg

 ## Scope